 You can enable a governor using cron jobs.
 This allows you to automatically set specific governors during specific times of the day.
 As such, you can specify a low-frequency governor during idle times (for example after work hours) and return to a higher-frequency governor during hours of heavy workload.

-For instructions on how to enable a specific governor, refer to Procedure 3.2, "Enabling a CPUfreq Governor" in Section 3.2.2, "CPUfreq Setup".
+For instructions on how to enable a specific governor, see Section 3.2.3, "CPUfreq Setup".